-To capture these pricing principles Counties Power introduced smart tariffs on 1 January 2014.
-These tariffs are comprised of an off-peak, shoulder, and peak c/kWh charge.
+To capture these pricing principles Counties Power introduced mass market time-of-use tariffs on 1 January 2014.
+These tariffs are currently comprised of an off-peak and a peak c/kWh charge.
 The higher peak charge reflects the available capacity and future investment costs.
 This is because most of Counties Power's investments are to increase network capacity because of increasing peak loads.